Himujjal/ekon/README.md

 // single line comments only
 // keyValues can be without quotes

-// -- null
+// -- NULL
 nullValue: null  // Yeah! commas are finally optional

-// -- strings
+// -- STRINGS

 // Unquoted Strings are simple one word strings & have a few conditions:
 //  1.
 No WhiteSpace characters
+//  2. characters:
+//      - ':', '{', '}', '[', ']', "'", '"', ',' will be parsed as end of strings
+//      - If you wish to use the above in strings, use quoted strings instead.
-//  2.
-Only characters allowed will be '_' , '-', '@', '.'
+//          Escape characters will not be supported in strings
-//  3.
-No "//" will be parsed as string.
-It will be parsed as comments
+//  3. "//" WON'T be parsed as string.
+It will be parsed as a part of comments
 //  4.
-No Reserved words: 'true', 'false', 'null' will be parsed as string
+Reserved words: 'true', 'false', 'null' will be parsed as string
 //  5.
 If its a number, it will be parsed as a number & not as string
 unquotedKey: forSimpleOneWordStrings
-unquotedKey2: john_doe@gmail.com // TIP: Prefer single-quotes for URLs ("'<URL>'")
+unquotedKey2: john_doe@gmail.com // TIP: URLS with ':' has to be under single quotes

 // for full support of the above characters, use the following three forms
 doubleQuotes: "You can use 'single-quotes' inside" // prefer single-quotes though
 singleQuotes: 'You can use "double-quotes" inside'
-multilineWithBacktickQuote: `
+multilineUseSingleQuotesAsWell: '
 This is
 a multiline
 string
-`
+'
-'single QuotedKey': 'Prefer single-quotes over double-quotes for keys'
+'single QuotedKey': 'Prefer single-quotes over double-quotes for keys' 'multiline keys are supported': github.com/Himujjal/ekon

-// numbers
+// -- NUMBERS
 intNumber: 123
 floatingPointNumber: -0.12345
 positiveSignNumber: +12345.123
 hexadecimalNumber: 0xdecaf
+leadingDecimalPoint: .123 // == 0.123
+trailingDecimalPoint: 123. // == 123.0
+binaryNumber: 0b110011
+underscoreIntegers: 123_456
+underscoreInOctalAndBinaryToo: 0b1001_1001_0000

-trailingDecimal: -.123
+Decimal: -.123

-// Arrays
+// -- ARRAYS
 arrays: [
     "hello there"
     123